2hwk/Q2K/README.md

 ## Other Notes

 tl;dr VERY alpha, not gaurenteed to work 100% for every keyboard with QMK support.
 Lots of caught and uncaught exceptions will be thrown.
 Flashing firmware always has an element of risk and I am not responsible if your keyboard soft or hard bricks itself.

-## Future Development

-Future plans include outputting to kbfirmware json layout for use with kbfirmware based GUI interfaces (a rudimentary implementation is avaliable by calling q2kb instead of q2k), and developing a user-friendly GUI and front end, including (possible?) windows support.

-Right now the entire source code is being reworked to:
-A) Better reflect qmk folder structure (bad assumptions were made which turned out to be incorrect) and ensure better compatability.
-B) Be easier to understand.
-Right now it's jumbled spaghetti but hopefully incorporating more OOP and actually using python classes correctly (whoops) will help make things easier to see under the hood.
-C) Provide easier hook-in methods for GUIs.
-Why the backend is being reworked at all tbh.

-Ideally Q2K will be a fully fledged utility which will serve both the keyplus and QMK community.

 ## License

 Distributed under the OSI: MIT License.